Nik3452/Grocery-List-API/README.md

 ## Description

 This app allows users to add items to their grocery list.
 Users can also edit and delete items from their list.
-The app is built using JQuery.
+The app is built using Java and requires a Mongo Database to function properly.

 ## Getting Started